 There are many “Honda shops” in Ho Chi Minn and Hanoi that fix and sell bikes and some offer a buy back deal on the other end.
 Hanoi Motorbike has a huge variety of bikes for good prices.
 The cheapest way to buy would be from another traveler in a hurry to sell his prized/despised moto.
 In backpacker’s areas there are usually many bikes for sale standing around with for sale signs.
 Travel Swop usually have many bikes for sale.
 You should be able to find a good bike for round $200.
 Check that everything is working, drive around with it a bit.
 I took 5 bikes for a test drive before I bought mine.

-- VERY IMPORTANT NOT TO LOOSE! this is your proof of ownership at road blocks
+- and do not loose this – it is your proof of ownership at road blocks

 - compulsory to have this piece of paper to sell your bike again

 - check that you can strap on all your stuff